thomaswilder/NEMO_activities/IDEAL/documentation.md

 - Have also reduced number of processes needed by model from 360 to 180 to lower computational cost.

 Could do with an exit with error code line in bash script `combine_tidy.sh`.
 Running this function without correct XIOS input deletes diagnostic outputs regardless if rebuild was successful or not.

+### 21/4/23
+- 4th order tracer advection scheme doesn't reduce the noise.
+- It does look like the noise is present at the base of the mixed layer.
+- Try a smaller timestep e.g. 200 s.
+Also didn't solve the problem of noise.